juniordiscart/ImpossibleOdds-MouseEvents/README.md

 * `onSingleClick`: when a single click is registered.
 * `onDoubleClick`: when a double click is registered.
+* `OnDragStart`: when a drag operation is started.
 * `onDragOngoing`: when the mouse pointer is being dragged while one of the mouse buttons is being held down.
 * `onDragCompleted`: when the drag operation has ended.
 * `onEvent`: called right after when any of the above events are called.